php-dev-br/laravel-doc-pt-br/billing.md

     </table>

 <a name="generating-invoice-pdfs"></a>
-### Generating Invoice PDFs
+#### Generating Invoice PDFs

 Before generating invoice PDFs, you need to install the `dompdf` PHP library:

     composer require dompdf/dompdf

-Then, from within a route or controller, use the `downloadInvoice` method to generate a PDF download of the invoice.
+From within a route or controller, use the `downloadInvoice` method to generate a PDF download of the invoice.
 This method will automatically generate the proper HTTP response to send the download to the browser:

-    use Illuminate\Http\Request;

-    Route::get('user/invoice/{invoice}', function (Request $request, $invoiceId) {
+    Route::get('user/invoice/{invoice}', function ($invoiceId) {
-        return $request->user()->downloadInvoice($invoiceId, [
+        return Auth::user()->downloadInvoice($invoiceId, [
             'vendor'  => 'Your Company',
             'product' => 'Your Product',
         ]);